What To Do If Your Boat Capsizes

 4. Call for help.

-Always let someone on shore know when to expect you to return.
+Always let someone on shore know when to expect your return.
 They can alert emergency services if your return is overdue, and they haven’t heard back from you.
 Use your flare gun (You have one on board, right?) to signal that you need help.

 5. Try to make your boat appear larger by tethering objects to it.